 The Okta browser plugin enables you to automatically sign into applications that would otherwise require you to manually enter your credentials.
 For more information on the browser plugin, see About the Browser Plugin.

-Okta Mobile uses SSO to extend its functionality to apps on your iPad or iPhone.
+Okta Mobile uses SSO to extend its functionality to apps on your iOS and Android devices.
 The Okta Mobile application provides an embedded Okta browser and app menu.
-You can download and install the Okta Mobile app from the Apple App store.
+You can download and install the Okta Mobile app from the Apple App store and Google Play store.

 Apps installed via Okta Mobile are subject to the Managed Open-In policies as described above.
 This ensures that data is only shared between the applications you have configured and assigned to your users.